410 David M. French Hall

 MTTC scores may be disclosed to the faculty and program advisors directly upon entry into the Education program.
 It is understood that by allowing test scores to be disclosed, a candidate may be offered additional support or resources to aid in their progress towards successful completion of the Teaching program.

 All teacher candidates will be assessed on the professional dispositions in their respective academic programs.
-On rare occasions, a teacher candidate may demonstrate professional weaknesses that are so severe they must be addressed before the student teaching semester.
-In these cases a faculty member will complete a “Red Flag” form for this teacher candidate.
+On rare occasions, a teacher candidate may demonstrate professional weaknesses that are so severe they must be addressed before completion of the program prior to the program capstone.
+In these cases a faculty member will work with the Education Unit process and the educator candidate to address concerns.

 Weaknesses could and do typically fall under any of the following five categories: Inadequate oral communication skills, inadequate written communication skills, indications of unprofessional behavior, breaches of professional ethics, or other circumstances that are sufficient to call into question the candidate’s ability to succeed as a professional educator despite adequate achievement in course work.

-Except under extraordinary circumstances (such as behavior that could merit dismissal from the university), no single report of professional weakness is sufficient to impede a candidate’s progress toward graduation.
-A candidate who accumulates Red Flag reports from two different faculty members during the course of the teacher preparation program will be considered to have demonstrated significant professional weaknesses and will be potentially dismissed from the teacher preparation program.
-Candidates may appeal this decision in writing to the Student Review Panel.
+Except under extraordinary circumstances (such as behavior that could merit dismissal from the university), no single report of professional weakness is sufficient to impede a candidate’s progress toward completion of program.
+A candidate who accumulates multiple dispositional concerns during the course of the educator preparation program will be considered to have demonstrated significant professional weaknesses and will be potentially dismissed from the educator preparation preparation program.
+Candidates may appeal this decision in writing following the process of their host College or School.
 The decision of the appeal will be final.

 General Requirements for Teacher Certification